Correll Group Secures Contract for Cable Termination and Testing at Dogger Bank Wind Farm

 Under the agreement, Correll Group will be responsible for carrying out essential operations on 95 turbines and the offshore substation platform.
 The contract was awarded by , the leading cable installation organization overseeing the project.
 In addition to fostering valuable collaboration, this partnership will support approximately 50 skilled jobs within the United Kingdom.

-Alan Evans, Dogger Bank 's marine package manager, expressed his confidence in Correll Group's contribution, stating, “Correll Group will play an important role in the safe installation and testing of sub-sea equipment in preparation for first power this summer.”
-Evans also acknowledged the involvement of other UK-based firms, including the manufacturers of cable protection and monitoring systems, emphasizing the collective effort required to construct the vital marine infrastructure for this groundbreaking venture.
+Alan Evans, Dogger Bank Wind Farm's marine package manager, expressed his confidence in Correll Group's contribution, stating, “Correll Group will play an important role in the safe installation and testing of sub-sea equipment in preparation for first power this summer.”
+Evans also acknowledged the involvement of other UK-based firms, including the manufacturers of cable protection and monitoring systems, emphasizing the collective effort required to construct the vital marine for this groundbreaking venture.

 , Managing Director at Correll, conveyed his delight at securing the contract from DEME Offshore and expressed immense pride in delivering services for a local wind farm while promoting the utilization of local resources.